 - Different experience from that of other popular trekking regions like Everest, Annapurna and Manaslu Circuit trek

 Makalu Base Camp Trek is a memorable trip along off the beaten path trekking in Nepal.
 It takes you through the less frequented trails around the 5th highest peak in the world.
 Mt.
-Makalu (8,463 m) lies around 15 kilometres east to Mt.
+Makalu (8,463 m) lies around 15 kilometers east to Mt.
 Everest (8,848.86 m).

 Located between Everest region and Mt.
 Kanchenjunga (8,586 m), it is a lifelong memory one must have.
 Especially, those who want to have something different choose this trek.
-The avid trekkers having previous trekking experience can easily do this trip.
+The avid trekkers having previous Nepal trekking experience can easily do this trip.

-While walking along the silent trails, you can have the closer view of Mt.
+While walking along the silent Nepal Trekking trails, you can have the closer view of Mt.
 Everest and other snow-capped peaks.
 Mt.
 Lhotse (8,516 m), Mt.
 Chamlang (7,319 m), Mt Kanchenjunga and Mt.
 Makalu itself come into your sight.

 The wildlife and vegetation of Makalu Barun National Park also makes your trip more meaningful.
 Makalu Base Camp trek is also known for this protected area.
 You can have glimpses of rare animals of the Himalayan ecological belt.

 The national park houses 315 species of butterflies and 440 bird species.
 This region is best for butterflies and birds watching tour as well.
 Besides, 3,128 plant species, 43 reptiles, 16 amphibians, 78 fish and 88 mammals are found here.